Can You Schedule Substack Notes? Yes — But Here's Why Writers Use SubflowAI

 - Visual monthly calendar grid

-- 5 fixed time slots (7am, 10am, 1pm, 4pm, 7pm)
+- 5 configurable time slots (default: 7am, 10am, 1pm, 4pm, 7pm)

 - Quick-pick chips for next available slots

-- Batch scheduling across multiple days
+- Batch scheduling across multiple days with weekday selection

 - Capacity indicators (5+ notes/day warning)